eslint/eslint/docs/src/extend/custom-rules.md

 `skipOptions` is an object which has 3 properties; `skip`, `includeComments`, and `filter`.
 Default is `{skip: 0, includeComments: false, filter: null}`.

 * `skip`: Positive integer, the number of skipping tokens.
-If `filter` option is given at the same time, it doesn't count filtered tokens as skipped.
+If the `filter` option is given at the same time, it doesn't count filtered tokens as skipped.
 * `includeComments`: Boolean, the flag to include comment tokens into the result.
 * `filter`: Function which gets a token as the first argument, if the function returns `false` then the result excludes the token.